k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09_tdm_reference_implementation.md

 The user can store the tables in Fabric for a later use or set the task's retention period to *Do not retain* in order to load the tables directly to the target environment without saving them to Fabric.

 Each table is stored in Fabric as a separate LUI in the **TDM_TableLevel** LU, and each execution is stored as a separate LUI (a separate data snapshot).
-For example: running 2 executions of a task that extract Product_Mapping table.
+For example: Running 2 executions of a task that extract the Product_Mapping table.
 Each execution creates a separate LUI (snapshot).

  The LUI format is as follows: